pawnu/vault-demo-app/README.md

 `PY_APP_DB_PORT` - port database is listening to, default is `5432`

-Inject the secret into the app's pod with annotation like this
+Inject the dynamic secret into the app's pod with annotation like this
 ```
       annotations:
         vault.hashicorp.com/agent-inject: "true"